wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   Where a bill is not payable on demand, the day on which it falls due is determined as follows:

-    *   (a) The bill is due and payable in all cases on the last day of the time of payment as fixed by the bill or, if that day is a non-business day, on the next following business day:
+    *   (a) the bill is due and payable in all cases on the last day of the time of payment as fixed by the bill or, if that day is a non-business day, on the next following business day:

-    *   (b) Where a bill is payable at a fixed period after date, after sight, or after the happening of a specified event, the time of payment is determined by excluding the day from which the time is to begin to run and by including the day of payment.
+    *   (b) where a bill is payable at a fixed period after date, after sight, or after the happening of a specified event, the time of payment is determined by excluding the day from which the time is to begin to run and by including the day of payment.

-    *   (c) Where a bill is payable at a fixed period after sight, the time begins to run from the date of the acceptance if the bill is accepted, and from the date of noting or protest if the bill is noted or protested for non-acceptance or for non-delivery.
+    *   (c) where a bill is payable at a fixed period after sight, the time begins to run from the date of the acceptance if the bill is accepted, and from the date of noting or protest if the bill is noted or protested for non-acceptance or for non-delivery.

-    *   (d) The term _month_ in a bill means calendar month.
+    *   (d) the term _month_ in a bill means calendar month.

     Compare: 1883 No 8 s 14

-    Paragraph (a) was substituted, as from 1 January 1980, by section [3(1)][119] Bills of Exchange Amendment Act 1979 (1979 No 3).
-Under section 3(3) of that Act, the new paragraph (a) applies only to bills drawn on 1 January 1980 and later.
+    Section 14(a): replaced, on 1 January 1980, by [section 3(1)][118] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 15 Referee in case of need